 We can also provide print and electronic copies of VCR publications for research.

 Anyone can contact the registry to request personal information and/or to access their records.
-Researchers may access identified, patient-specific cancer information provided ethics approval has been granted from our Human Research Ethics Committee.
+Researchers may access identified, patient-specific cancer information provided ethics approval has been granted from a recognised and relevant Human Research Ethics Committee.

 We support cancer control by releasing data for:

 - monitoring cancer in Victoria (survival, new cases and deaths)

 - national and international comparison and benchmarking

 - evaluating clinical care (quality of clinical care)

 - population-based cancer screening planning and evaluation (e.g. by BreastScreen and PapScreen)

 - prevention program planning and evaluation (e.g. by SunSmart and Quit).